Mondonno/ilyrics-core/README.md

 ```

 # Supported Players
-The supported players is only 3 and only on MacOS but working to support more platforms (linux and win32, win64)
+The supported players are only 3 and only on MacOS but working to support more platforms (linux and win32, win64)
 Players are sorted by the data pioritity.

 - iTunes `(1)`